awmanoj/awmanoj.github.io/_posts/2020-08-22-a-primer-into-isolation-levels-in-databases.md

 > Isolation levels describe the degree to which transactions are isolated from other concurrently executing transactions, and what kind of anomalies can be expected in each.

-# Possible Read and Write anomalies specified SQL standard
+# Possible Read and Write anomalies specified by SQL standards

 ## Read anomalies